thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 ThoughtSpot Engineering has performed extensive testing of the ThoughtSpot platform in VMware for the best performance, load balancing, scalability, and reliability.
-Based on this testing, ThoughtSpot recommends the following _minimum specifications_ for an individual VMware ESXi host machine:
+Based on this testing, ThoughtSpot recommends the following _minimum specifications_ for an individual VMware ESXi guest machine:

 <table width="100%" border="0">
 	  <tbody>